Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/proposal/proposal.md

 The problem we are tackling is that of last mile vaccine transportation to rural areas in high income countries.
 These areas include rural areas of Scotland and Wales, and will often be to people who are immobile and unable to travel to a vaccination centre, such as the elderly.
 Current vaccination transportation cool boxes are poorly designed, and as a result vaccination workers often don't use them properly with too few ice packs being used and the box lid being left off during vaccination.
 This results in a significant portion of cool boxes where the temperature exceeds the allowed 2 to 8 degree range and so the vaccines spoil.
 Our goal is to reduce the amount of vaccine spoilt by creating a well-designed cooler that mitigates the above problems.
 The engineering approach we will use is to model prototypes in CAD software before using novel manufacturing techniques such as 3D printing to create physical prototypes.
 Should we have time, we will then run tests on these prototypes.

 # Presentation of the proposal
 We will begin with defining the problem, isolating the key components and determining their importance in the final design.
 This will help us get a feel for the current design and design considerations that must be taken when determining what to shrink, and how that would best be done.
-We will begin by looking at the threee major parts of the project: The lid, the carousel, and the box itself, and we will try and make it smaller so as to fit the 1L ice pack proposed by Kitty.
+We will begin by looking at the threee major parts of the project: The lid, the carousel, The straps, and the box itself, and we will try and make it smaller so as to fit the 1L ice pack proposed by Kitty.
 The initial end goals are:

 **The Lid:**